+The victim, alleged bully and witnesses are all interviewed separately

+Reviewed by: Kerry Platt Approval Status: Approved Approved by: Governing Body Issue Date: September '24 Date Reviewed: September '25 Next Review Date: September '26

-- The victim, alleged bully and witnesses are all interviewed separately - Members of staff ensure that there is no possibility of contact between the students being interviewed, including electronic communication - If a student is injured, members of staff take the student immediately to the school nurse for a medical opinion on the extent of their injuries - A room is used that allows for privacy during interviews - A witness is used for serious incidents - If appropriate, the alleged bully, the victim and witnesses, are asked to write down details of the incident; this may need prompting with questions from the member of staff to obtain the full picture - Premature assumptions are not made, as it is important not to be judgemental at this stage
+Members of staff ensure that there is no possibility of contact between the students being interviewed, including electronic communication

+If a student is injured, members of staff take the student immediately to the school nurse for a medical opinion on the extent of their injuries

+A room is used that allows for privacy during interviews

+A witness is used for serious incidents

+If appropriate, the alleged bully, the victim and witnesses, are asked to write down details of the incident; this may need prompting with questions from the member of staff to obtain the full picture.
+Students that communicate differently are provided with the opportunity to communicate the information in the way that is preferred by them.
+This could include AAC devices, visuals, signs and symbols.

+Premature assumptions are not made, as it is important not to be judgemental at this stage

-- Members of staff listen carefully to all accounts, being non-confrontational and not attaching blame until the investigation is complete - All concerned students are informed that they must not discuss the interview with other students
+Members of staff listen carefully to all accounts, being non-confrontational and not attaching blame until the investigation is complete

+All concerned students are informed that they must not discuss the interview with other students